 Looking back, I see that they did it to save their son from a life of poverty and debt.
 They wanted to give him options later in life.
 Four years after not wanting to go to college, there I was – a magna cum laude and a double-major in philosophy and history.
 And yet, I had few options before me.
 I could become a high school history teacher, wait tables, or go to graduate school.

-Take care of your personal needs with Avant.
-Avant offers emergency loans with a flexible repayment option convenient to your lifestyle.
-Loan lengths vary from 24-60 months** Rates vary depending on credit score, loan amount and loan term.
+Take care of your personal needs through Avant.
+Avant offers access to emergency loans.
+Loan lengths vary from 24-60 months.** Rates vary depending on credit score, loan amount and loan term.
 The online application process is quick and smooth.
-See your loan options here.
+Check your loan options here.

 **Example: A $5,700 loan with an administration fee of 4.75% and an amount financed of $5,429.25, repayable in 36 monthly installments, would have an APR of 29.95% and monthly payments of $230.33.